-Whether your next research study is a moderated or unmoderated usability test, it’s important to clearly define what each task is and what it isn’t.
+Whether your next research study is a moderated usability test or an unmoderated usability test, it’s important to clearly define what each task is and what it isn’t.
 Often, your goal is to gather quantitative data about user behavior and interactions on your site, which is difficult and messy if there isn’t agreement upfront about the scenario and task.

 This is why a little forethought and a simple template is a great way for researchers and teams to get on the same page.